atapas/promiviz/Readme.md

 # 🤝 Contributing to `PromiViz`
 Any kind of positive contribution is welcome!
 Please help us to grow by contributing to the project.

-If you wish to contribute, you can work on any features [listed here](https://github.com/TryShape/tryshape#-upcoming-features) or create one on your own.
+If you wish to contribute, you can work on any features or create one on your own.
 After adding your code, please send a Pull Request.

 > Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.